Privacy Policy

 If you wish to receive the newsletter offered on the website or use our contact form, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter and replies.
 Further data is not collected or only on a voluntary basis.
 We use this data exclusively for sending the requested information and do not pass it on to third parties.

-The processing of the data entered in the newsletter registration or contact form is based exclusively on your consent (Art.
+The processing of the data entered in the newsletter registration or contact form takes place exclusively on the basis of your consent (Art.
 6 para.
 1 lit. a GDPR).
 You can revoke your consent to the storage of the data, the e-mail address and their use for sending the newsletter at any time, for example via the “unsubscribe” link in the newsletter.
 The legality of the data processing operations already carried out remains unaffected by the revocation.

-The data you provide for the purpose of receiving the newsletter will be stored by us until you unsubscribe from the newsletter and will be deleted after you unsubscribe from the newsletter.
+The data you provide us with for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter and deleted after you unsubscribe from the newsletter.
 Data stored by us for other purposes (e.g. e-mail addresses for the member area) remain unaffected by this.

 Use of Google Analytics